RoscoeEH/CIPHER/README.md

 - Secure random salt and nonce generation
 - Memory zeroization of sensitive data
 - Password verification during encryption
+- Original filename embedded in the encrypted file
-- All data stored in a single `.enc` file for convenience
+- All encrypted data stored in a single `.enc` file

 ## Dependencies